 I have modified our morning meeting format from the traditional Responsive Classroom framework.
 Due to time restraints, our meeting format includes Schedule – Message – Greeting – Share, rather than the traditional Message – Greeting – Share – Game/Activity.

 As students tuck their Number of the Day Binder away in their desk, I read through the schedule for the day, and answer any questions the students may have about our schedule.
 Students then direct their attention to the front of the room where the morning message is displayed.
 We read the message aloud together, then I invite them to the carpet area at the front of the room for our greeting and sharing.
 This is a time each day when we strengthen our class community and enjoy building relationships with one another.

-M.A.T.H.
-Workshop typically concludes around 10:08 so our germinators have time to prepare the class for recess by dismissing one group at a time to get hand sanitizer, grab their snack from their backpack, and head up to the tables to eat.
-Students must prep for reading workshop by placing their book bin on their desk and setting their Reader’s Toolkit out in front of them in order to be dismissed.
+Math Workshop typically concludes around 10:08 so our germinators have time to prepare the class for recess by dismissing one group at a time to get hand sanitizer, grab their snack from their backpack, and head up to the tables to eat.
+Students must prep for reading workshop by placing their book bin on their desk in order to be dismissed.
 This minimizes transition time when students return from recess.

 Students eat their snack, then head out to the playground to run around and play.
 Once a week, teachers have yard duty at recess.

 I use the third grade Lucy Calkins Units of Study for Teaching Reading to guide my instruction during Reading Workshop.